 Pipeline

-This document will introduce you to the core components of the GitCode Pipeline, creation process, and how to view pipeline execution results, helping you get started quickly and make full use of this tool.
+This document will introduce you to the core components of GitCode Pipeline, the creation process, and how to view pipeline execution results, helping you get started quickly and make full use of this tool.

 Core Components